 St Vitus Cathedral

 A beautiful Gothic temple, St. Vitus Cathedral looms over Prague as its most distinctive feature.
-Located in the 3rd Prague Castle courtyard, the cathedral is among the most frequently visited monuments not only in Prague but in the entire Czech Republic.
-It is an absolute must for every visitor to see the cathedral and the whole complex of Prague Castle.
+Located in the 3rd courtyard of Prague Castle, the cathedral is among the most frequently visited monuments not only in the city but in the entire Czech Republic.
+Both the castle and the cathedral are two absolute must-sees for everyone visiting the capital.

-St. Vitus Cathedral and Prague Castle are both must-sees for visitors.
-After all, the castle was the seat of Czech kings and queens; they were enthroned in the castle for centuries, and they were laid to rest in the royal mausoleum of the cathedral.
-Reserve a room at the Radisson Blu Alcron Hotel, situated about 45 minutes on foot from Prague Castle, and the concierge department will help organize an unforgettable visit to both Prague Castle and St. Vitus Cathedral.
+St. Vitus Cathedral and Prague Castle are both must-sees for visitors to the city.
+After all, the castle was the seat of Czech kings and queens who were enthroned in the castle for centuries, and when they passed away they were laid to rest in the cathedral’s royal mausoleum.
+To visit the Cathedral and Prague Castle, reserve a room at the Radisson Blu Alcron Hotel in Prague, which is situated just over 30 minutes away by foot.
+The hotel’s concierge department will gladly help you organize an unforgettable visit to both sites.